nicklockwood/BaseModel/README.md

     + (void)setSharedInstance:(BaseModel *)instance;

 This method lets you replace the current shared instance with another instance of the model.
-This is useful for mutable models that may be re-loaded from a file or downloaded from a web service.
+This is useful for models that may be re-loaded from a file or downloaded from a web service.
 The previous shared instance will be autoreleased when the new one is set.
 Note that since the shared model instance is replaced, any objects hanging on to references to the model will need to be updated.
 The model broadcasts a `BaseModelSharedInstanceUpdatedNotification` via NSNotificationCenter whenever this method is called, so setting an observer for that event is a good way to make sure that any retained references are updated.
 You can also set the BaseModel shared instance to nil in order to reclaim memory for BaseModel shared instances if they are no longer needed, or in the event of a memory warning.

     + (void)reloadSharedInstance;